🇵🇹

 Ideal Possible Avoid

-Spring is Portugal's best season for dirt riding — April to June gives you dry tracks, mild temperatures and green landscapes before the summer burn-off.
-The north (Trás-os-Montes, Minho) is wetter and cooler than the south year-round; expect mud on lower tracks after any rain in spring.
-Summer is divided: the south and Alentejo hit 40°C+ in July and August — manageable early morning but brutal by midday — while the northern highlands stay pleasant.
+Spring is Portugal's prime season — April to June gives you dry tracks, mild temperatures and the country at its greenest before the summer burn-off.
+The north (Trás-os-Montes, Minho) is wetter and cooler year-round; expect mud on lower tracks after any rain in spring.
+Summer is divided: the south and Alentejo hit 40°C+ in July and August — manageable early morning but dangerous by midday, and fire bans close many forest tracks.
+The northern highlands stay pleasant at altitude.
 September and October are excellent across the whole country.
-Winter brings heavy rain to the northwest and occasional snow on Serra da Estrela; the Alentejo stays milder but tracks get soft.
+Winter brings heavy rain to the northwest and occasional snow on Serra da Estrela; the Alentejo stays mild but tracks turn soft.

 Practical